 Yet, even though there has been a recent uptick in applicants for nursing education, the profession is facing an alarming predicament.
 For the 2019-2020 academic year, almost two-thirds of nursing programs turned away qualified students because of a lack of nursing faculty or clinical preceptors, according to the American Association of Colleges of Nursing.
 The shortage is preventing tens of thousands of hopeful nurses from the opportunity to enter the field.

 Pitt’s School of Nursing, founded in 1939, is doing its part to address these problems, working to ensure that qualified nurses are getting to the patients and medical practices that need them, particularly in Pennsylvania.
 There are thousands of actively practicing Pitt-educated nurses spread across all 67 counties of the commonwealth.
 Every year, almost two-thirds of Pitt’s bachelor of nursing graduates stay in the state to work.

-In the most recent rankings by the U.S. News & World Report, Pitt’s Bachelor of Nursing degree program was 7th best in the country; the Doctor of Nursing Practice program was 7th, and the Clinical Nurse Leader program was 1st in online master’s programs.
+In the 2021 rankings by the U.S. News & World Report, Pitt’s Bachelor of Nursing degree program was 7th best in the country; the Doctor of Nursing Practice program was 7th, and the Clinical Nurse Leader program was 1st in online master’s programs.

 The School of Nursing’s numbers are good, but the people behind those numbers — and the things they do for their patients — are even better.

 Grant thought she knew health care’s realities.
 She had worked as a registered nurse for 15 years before deciding to further her nursing education through Pitt’s Family Nurse Practitioner (FNP) program (then a master’s degree) in the mid ’80s.
 The experience changed her, however, and the rural Pennsylvania community she calls home.